amdw/enginecloud/README.md

 working cloud engine!

-(If the `run_stockfish` program worked from the command line but doesn't work from your chess GUI (for example if it complains it's not a working UCI engine or that the engine died unexpectedly), one tip is to make sure you don't have any firewall software running that is blocking the chess GUI from reaching the GCE APIs or your VM.)
+(If the `run_stockfish` program worked from the command line but doesn't work from your chess GUI -- for example if it complains it's not a working UCI engine or that the engine died unexpectedly -- one tip is to make sure you don't have any firewall software running that is blocking the chess GUI from reaching the GCE APIs or your VM.)